DOI-USGS/snakemake-introduction/issues/issue_2.md

 # Issue 2: Reading Snakefile Parameters into Your Script

-Pipeline steps: No new pipeline steps
+Pipeline steps: No new pipeline steps.

 Concepts learned: Snakefile python module to read in variables from snakefile

 ## Defining Named Variables in a Snakefile